AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 ## HIPAA compliance

-If your mesh's sources contain Protected Health Information (PHI), add the `"HIPAA": true` to your mesh configuration file.
+If your mesh's sources contain Protected Health Information (PHI), add `"HIPAA": true` to your mesh configuration file.
 This flag ensures that your mesh is compliant with the Health Insurance Portability and Accountability Act (HIPAA).

 ```json
 {